jrdnbwmn/pear/README.md

 Contributions are welcomed!
 Please read through the [contributing guidelines](https://github.com/jrdnbwmn/pear/blob/master/CONTRIBUTING.md) before getting started.

 ## The Pear Family
-- [Pear](https://github.com/jrdnbwmn/Pear): Advanced, Sass-based front–end kit
+[Pear](https://github.com/jrdnbwmn/Pear) is an advanced, Sass-based front–end kit, and the foundation and main dependency of the Pear family.

+Extensions for Pear (automatically included in the Pear download):
-- [Sink](https://github.com/jrdnbwmn/Sink): A floatless, responsive CSS grid
+- [Sink](https://github.com/jrdnbwmn/Sink): Floatless, responsive CSS grid
-- [Cobbler](https://github.com/jrdnbwmn/Cobbler): Pattern library template & default styling, built on top of Pear
+- [Cobbler](https://github.com/jrdnbwmn/Cobbler): Pattern library template & default styling

 ## Credits
 Pear is managed by [Jordan Bowman](http://jrdnbwmn.com).
 Much inspiration and code was/is drawn from some excellent sources, including: